The News Page 2

 The content you hear on this program has not been reviewed by WRFL prior to broadcast and is produced under the discretion of its host DJs, and does not reflect the views of the University of Kentucky, WRFL, or its underwriters.

-We’ll get back to the music on 120 Minutes in just a moment, but first, it’s 12:30 and it’s time to check the news.
+We’ll get back to the music on 120 Minutes in just a moment, but first, it’s 12:30 and it’s time to check the news, for this week, November 22nd.

 And that’s… the news.